electron/electron/docs/development/build-instructions-gn.md

 ### sccache

-Electron builds compile tens of thousands of source files!
-You can avoid many of these by sharing Electron's CI output files with [sccache](https://github.com/mozilla/sccache).
-Doing so requires some optional steps (listed below) and these two environment variables:
+To build Electron, tens of thousands of source files must be compiled!
+You can doing many of these yourself by sharing Electron's CI output via [sccache](https://github.com/mozilla/sccache).
+Doing this requires some optional steps (listed below) and these two environment variables:

 ```sh
 export SCCACHE_BUCKET="electronjs-sccache"